Milford Lab Outreach, Partnerships, and Collaborations

 The first Milford Aquaculture Seminar was held in 1975, when a small group of Milford researchers and shellfish growers convened to discuss issues of concern to the aquaculture industry.
 Since then, the meeting has expanded in size and breadth to include the scientific and academic communities, industry, ecosystem managers and the public.

 For more information, please contact Lisa Milke.

 The open house is a unique opportunity for the public to tour a fisheries lab, interact with scientists, and see first-hand the types of research projects that are conducted and how they serve the shellfish aquaculture industry and the wider community.
-The lab is divided into a series of interactive stations, each demonstrating a research topic, and each with a scientist on hand to present the material and answer questions.
+The lab is divided into a series of interactive stations, each demonstrating a research topic with a scientist on hand to present the material and answer questions.
 Hands on activities are available for all age groups; highlights include the “Touch Tank”, an ocean chemistry experiment, fish printing, and the lab’s history.